 - What is the treatment for folliculitis?
 Are there any home remedies for folliculitis?

 What are common types of folliculitis?

-Systemically administered or topically applied steroids (cortisone medications) are a well-known cause of folliculitis.
+Systemically administered or topically applied steroids (cortisone-containing medications) are a well-known cause of folliculitis.

 Cutting oil folliculitis

-Machinists exposed to insoluble cutting oils that are used to decrease the friction between machine tools and metal parts can develop a folliculitis on the exposed skin.
+Machinists exposed to insoluble cutting oils that are used to decrease the friction while machining metal parts can develop a folliculitis on the exposed skin.